-DALLAS (AP) — In a story May 7 about a missing Houston girl, The Associated Press, relying on information provided by the police, misspelled the name of the man who told investigators that the girl had been abducted.
+HOUSTON (AP) — In a story May 6 about a reported abduction of a 4-year-old Houston girl, The Associated Press, relying on information provided by Houston police, misspelled the name of the man who told police the girl had been abducted.
 His name is Derion Vence, not Darion Vence.
-The AP also reported that police referred to Vence as the girl’s stepfather, but he wasn’t.
+The AP also reported that police referred to Vence as the girl’s stepfather.
 A spokesman for the girl’s mother says she and Vence lived together and were engaged, but that she recently broke off the engagement.

 A corrected version of the story is below:

-On Sunday, Houston police Sgt.
-Mark Holbrook said Vence told investigators that he was driving to George Bush Intercontinental Airport around 9 p.m.
-Friday to pick up Maleah’s mother when he pulled over suspecting he had a flat tire.
-Vence said men in a pickup truck then pulled up behind him, according to Holbrook.
+Holbrook said Vence told authorities he was driving to George Bush Intercontinental Airport around 9 p.m.
+Friday to pick up the girl’s mother when he heard a popping sound that made him think his tire was flat.
+He veered to the side of the road to check it, then men in a pickup truck pulled up behind him, he said.